pinetr2e/napkin/README.md

 The function defines objects and the control starts with `user` object, which then calls `orderLine.calculatePrice()`.
 Basically, the sequence diagram is expressed as "almost" normal python code.

-There are several advantages of using Python as DSL:
+There are several advantages in using Python instead of using other special syntax language:
 * Easy to write/maintain scripts for the correct diagrams
 * Many common mistakes are detected as normal Python error.
 For example, method call to an undefined object will be just normal Python error.(This can be even